aidan-keith48/aidan-keith48/README.md

 ## 🔭 I'm currently working on:
 - Developing a **full-stack application** using **ASP.NET Web App 4.8** for the frontend and a **TypeScript Node.js API** for the backend.
-- Working on three additional projects:
+- Working on 1 additional projects:
-  - **Mobile Application**: Focused on delivering a seamless user experience and integrating backend APIs.
-  - **Banking Application**: Implementing secure money transfer features and role-based dashboards.
-  - **Municipality Application**: Managing local events and announcements with interactive features.
+  - **Wedding planner web app**: recently started development on this web app where im going to create small backend and beauitful frontend to help recerntly engaged couples sort out their plans in basic form

 ---